uio-bmi/immuneML/docs/source/installation/install_for_development.rst

 - Optionally R 3.6.x with libraries Rmisc and readr and library ggexp (which cannot be installed directly with conda, but can be installed with devtool library from `the GitHub repository <https://github.com/keshav-motwani/ggexp>`_).
 See :ref:`When should I install immuneML with R dependencies?`

+- Under windows, the Microsoft Visual C++ 14.0 or greater is required to install from requirements.txt.

-Note: for development purposes, it is much more convenient to clone the codebase using PyCharm.
+Note: for development purposes, it is most convenient to clone the codebase using PyCharm.
 To set up the project in PyCharm, see
 `the official JetBrains tutorial for creating a PyCharm project from an existing GitHub repository <https://www.jetbrains.com/help/pycharm/manage-projects-hosted-on-github.html>`_.
 Alternatively, the following 5 steps describe how to perform the process manually.